 Illinois faces debt collection issues just like the rest of the country.
 Doctors provide medical treatment to patients without the confidence that they will be paid on time.
 Unfortunately, several accounts receivable must be turned over to medical debt collection agencies to minimize losses resulting from unpaid patient bills.

-If you are a professional in Illinois who needs the help of a collection agency, one must ensure that they adhere to Illinois state collection agency laws.
-We’ve also included vital statistics that can help you make the decision as to whether or not to move forward with a collection agency.
+If you are a medical professional in Illinois who needs the help of a collection agency, you must ensure that the debt collectors adhere to Illinois state collection agency laws.
+We’ve also included vital statistics that can help you decide whether or not to move forward with a collection agency.

 Illinois Medical and Health Care Debt Collection Statistics

-Illinois state has over $12 billion in civilian debt according to a 2017 report.
-Medical bills for its employees account for approximately $3.5 million.
+According to a recent report, Illinois has over $12 billion in civilian debt.
+Unpaid medical bills account for approximately $3.5 million of it.
 And those are just the numbers for state employees.
-Adding to that mountain of backlog is a collective $174 million owed by state employees to dentists.

-These situations lead to doctors losing their patients, sometimes it even results in the patients need to claim bankruptcy.
-Both of these situations are can be avoided with the assistance of a collection agency that knows how to properly delegate medical debt emergencies.
+These situations lead to doctors losing their patients, sometimes even resulting in the patients filing for bankruptcy.
+Both of these situations can be avoided with the assistance of a collection agency that adequately deals with medical debt recovery.

 Illinois Medical Debt Collection Agency Laws

 This conduct negatively affected the medical professionals who sold their debt to the collection agency.
-Thanks to the Illinois medical debt collection agency laws, these actions are no longer prevalent in today’s society.
+Thanks to the Illinois medical debt collection agency laws, these actions are no longer prevalent today.